-- metrics in WASH proposals and reports-such as the percentage of women in leadership roles, satisfaction rates disaggregated by gender reduction through WASH response. - Review and adapt eligibility criteria to ensure they do not unintentionally disadvantage local or women-led organizations, such as by overemphasizing prior large-scale grant experience or rigid compliance models. - Establish dedicated funding windows ty-building grants to support compliance, reporting, and innovation.
+- Require the inclusion of gender-disaggregated indicators and inclusion metrics in WASH proposals and reports-such as the percentage of women in leadership roles, satisfaction rates disaggregated by gender and disability status, or GBV incident reduction through WASH response. - Review and adapt eligibility criteria to ensure they do not unintentionally disadvantage local or women-led organizations, such as by overemphasizing prior large-scale grant experience or rigid compliance models. - Establish dedicated funding windows or quotas for local and women-led NGOs, accompanied by capacity-building grants to support compliance, reporting, and innovation.